Curriculum by Level

 Research shows that school readiness is linked with children’s social and emotional development.
 RCCDP promotes positive self-esteem by providing a positive and nurturing learning environment that is geared to the level and interests of the children.

 Using the California State Department of Education’s Standards for Kindergarten Readiness as a guide, appropriate measures have been integrated into building an evolving curriculum.
-Children are offered a variety of opportunities to practice fine motor skills through daily arts and crafts, during free play, and while using small manipulative toys.
-Our classrooms are rich in language as teachers are assisting children to develop their language skills so that each child will be able to express his/her needs, understand others, and use language for thought and learning.
-Classrooms are rich in printed materials that encourages pre-literacy skills.
+Children are offered a variety of opportunities to practice fine motor skills through daily arts and crafts, free play, and while using small manipulative toys.
+We utilize the Zoo Phonics curriculum to introduce phonics and pre-literacy skills.

 Our program offers Kindergarten Readiness groups for older preschoolers moving on to kindergarten at the end of the school year.
 These children participate in small group activities focused on preparing them for kindergarten entry.
 The group focuses on phonics, learning to write first and last names, self-help, and math and science activities.
 This focus group uses the Zoo Phonics system for preschool.
 Zoo Phonics is a multisensory language program that uses a multi-modal approach to learning all aspects of language arts.

 DESIRED RESULTS SYSTEM